Body

 • Absence of sign language interpreters or captioning for participants that are d(D)eaf or hard of hearing.

-• Language needs for anyone that has English as their second language.
+• Language needs for anyone who has English as their second language.

 Technological